Business Reopening Guide After a Flood Loss

 This long waitlist prevents businesses from reopening quickly, but it can also exacerbate any water damage.
 The longer water damage goes unresolved, the more time the damage has to become worse.
 Click here to see what happens to properties and items when water damage is left untreated for periods of time.

-The best way to make sure your business receives prompt cleanup service after a flood is by establishing a disaster recovery plan in advance.
+The best way to make sure your business receives prompt cleanup service after a flood is by establishing a Disaster Restoration plan in advance.
 Part of a recovery plan involves signing a contract with a disaster cleanup business saying you have an agreement they will come out to help you quickly in case of unexpected issues.

 Having a priority service agreement with a provider and a detailed recovery plan helps your business get back up and running faster and minimizes downtime.
 It also helps minimize cost impact as the water is cleaned up quickly and cannot damage the facility any longer than necessary.

-Around 75% of small businesses do not have a disaster recovery plan in place.
+Around 75% of small businesses do not have a Disaster Restoration plan in place.
 This is especially troubling because companies without any recovery plans often end up going out of business shortly after facing a situation involving floods or other unexpected issues.

 Many businesses may not worry that an unexpected catastrophe will strike their business, but the same survey found that over half of businesses reported facing a downtime situation within the previous five years that lasted longer than one full workday.